octoblu/meshblu/readme.md

 Introduction
 ------------

 SkyNet is an open source machine-to-machine instant messaging network and API.
-Our API supports both HTTP REST and realtime Web Sockets via RPC (remote procedure calls).
-We also bridge [MQTT](http://mqtt.org) and [CoAP](http://en.wikipedia.org/wiki/Constrained_Application_Protocol) communications across our HTTP and Web Socket device channels.
+Our API is available on HTTP REST, realtime Web Sockets via RPC (remote procedure calls), [MQTT](http://mqtt.org), and [CoAP](http://en.wikipedia.org/wiki/Constrained_Application_Protocol).
+We also seamlessly bridge all of these protocols.
+For instance, an MQTT device can communicate with any CoAP or HTTP or WebSocket connected device on SkyNet.

-SkyNet auto-assigns 36 character UUIDs and secret tokens to each registered device connected to the network.
-These device credentials are used to authenticate with SkyNet and maintain your device's JSON description in our device directory.
+SkyNet auto-assigns 36 character UUIDs and 32 character secret tokens to each registered device connected to the network.
+These device "credentials" are used to authenticate with SkyNet and maintain your device's JSON description in the device directory.

-SkyNet allows you to query devices such as drones, hue light bulbs, weemos, arduinos, and server nodes that meet your criteria and send IM messages to 1 or all devices.
+SkyNet allows you to discover/query devices such as drones, hue light bulbs, weemos, insteons, raspberry pis, arduinos, server nodes, etc. that meet your criteria and send IM messages to 1 or all devices.

-SkyNet includes a Node.JS NPM module called [SkyNet](http://skynet.im/#npm) and a [SkyNet.js](http://skynet.im/#javascript) file for simplifying Node.JS and mobile/client-side connectivity to SkyNet.

 You can also subscribe to messages being sent to/from devices and their sensor activities.

+SkyNet offers a Node.JS NPM module called [SkyNet](http://skynet.im/#npm) and a [SkyNet.js](http://skynet.im/#javascript) file for simplifying Node.JS and mobile/client-side connectivity to SkyNet.

 Press
 -----